jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 <img src="struct-cref.png" width="250" />

-This in contrast to regular crefs, which might be more colorful, which can make them visually confusing:
+This in contrast to regular crefs, which might be more colorful, which can make them visually distracting:

 <img src="generic-cref.png" width="750"/>